University of Washington School of Medicine: History

 The school was founded in 1946 as the 76th medical school in the country and in the fall of 1947 admitted the first class with 50 medical students.
 It is a leader in primary care, family medicine, biomedical research, experimental therapy, clinical treatments, and academic medicine.

 In May 2013, it was announced that UW Medicine and PeaceHealth were coming together in a "strategic affiliation."

 In 2023, the University of Washington School of Medicine announced that it, along with other medical schools such as Harvard Medical School, the Vagelos College of Physicians and Surgeons at Columbia, the Perelman School of Medicine at the University of Pennsylvania, and Stanford Medical School, would no longer contribute data to the U.S. News & World Report for medical school rankings.

 In November 2023, Tim Dellit was named CEO of UW Medicine.

 On May 9, 2025, the United States' Department of Government Efficiency (DOGE) announced the termination of over $23.84 million in contracts between the U.S. federal government and the University of Washington School of Medicine, which were designed to fund research on the impacts of sexually transmitted infections.
 These contracts were terminated by an unknown employee of DOGE, who worked under the pseudonym "HHSAHAYNES".

 WWAMI

-WWAMI is an acronym for Washington, Wyoming, Alaska, Montana, Idaho.
-The WWAMI program is a collection of states and universities that have agreed to a collaboration of facilities, people, and funding to enhance the region's access to education.
+The Washington, Wyoming, Alaska, Montana, Idaho (WWAMI) program is a collection of states and universities that have agreed to a collaboration of facilities, people, and funding to enhance the region's access to education.
 The University of Washington WWAMI program is set in six cities across the five-state region; the institutional partners and class size of each campus is listed below.
 Each campus is supported both by the University of Washington and the partner institution.
 During the clinical phase of the curriculum, years three and four, clinical sites are found within all five WWAMI states and students from each campus have the opportunity to rotate throughout the region.